imam9932/BPL-player-draft-by-react/readme.md

 # <img width="30px" src="assets/logo.png"/> BPL-DREAM 11

 Welcome to **Assignment -07**.
 This assignment involves building a React-based application where users can select and manage cricket players for a team, following the design from Figma.
-You'll create a responsive UI, handle player selection, coin limitations, and complete the system following the requirements written below:
+You'll create a  UI, handle player selection, coin limitations, and complete the system following the requirements written below:

 ---

 ### Navbar

-- The Navbar should match the Figma design and be responsive.
+- The Navbar should match the Figma design and be .
 - Display the user's money in the Navbar, initially it will be 0.

 ### Banner